fishcus/KAP-manual/en/model/data_modeling.en.md

-*Step 2*: Select the fact table and lookup table for the model (For the storage of lookup table, please refer to [Instructions and Tips](instructions-and-tips) at the end of this article).
+*Step 2*: Select the fact table and lookup table for the model (For the storage of lookup table, please refer to [Instructions and Tips](#instructions-and-tips) at the end of this article).
 The steps are as below:

-1. To build the following snowflake schema, from the left source table list, drag source tables to the canvas of model designer (in the center of page).
+1. To build the following snowflake schema, from the source table list in the left, drag source tables to the canvas of model designer (in the center of page).
 First, drag   `KYLIN_SALES` table to the canvas;
 2. Click the setting icon at the upper right corner to toggle `kylin_sales` 's table type to fact table;
-3. Select and drag the following lookup tables to the canvas (`KYLIN_CAL_DT`, `KYLIN_CATEGORY_GROUPINGS`,`KYLIN_ACCOUNT`, `KYLIN_COUNTRY`); Where, drag `KYLIN_ACCOUNT` twice and change their names to `SELLER_ACCOUNT` and `BUYER_ACCOUNT` respectively, and drag`KYLIN_COUNTRY` twice and change their names to `SELLER_COUNTRY` and `BUYER_COUNTRY` respectively。
+3. Select and drag the following lookup tables to the canvas (`KYLIN_CAL_DT`, `KYLIN_CATEGORY_GROUPINGS`,`KYLIN_ACCOUNT`, `KYLIN_COUNTRY`); Where, drag `KYLIN_ACCOUNT` twice and change their names to `SELLER_ACCOUNT` and `BUYER_ACCOUNT` respectively, and drag`KYLIN_COUNTRY` twice and change their names to `SELLER_COUNTRY` and `BUYER_COUNTRY`, respectively.

 ![](images/model_design_update_en_2.png)

 *Step 3*: Set dimensions and measures (DM).
 Since KAP V2.5.4, you may not only make single selection or batch selections for dimensions and measures, but also use suggestions by the system.
 In this example, we use the dimensions and measures suggested by the system.
 The steps are as below.
-For more operations, please refer to [Instructions and Tips](instructions-and-tips) at the end of this article.
+For more operations, please refer to [Instructions and Tips](#instructions-and-tips) at the end of this article.

 1. Click the icon `DM` at the upper left corner to expand DM setting toolbar.
-In this tooltar, the icon `D` is for dimension, `M` for measure, `—`  for disable and `A` indicates dimensions and measures suggested by KAP.
+In this toolbar, the icon `D` is for dimension, `M` for measure, `—`  for disable and `A` indicates dimensions and measures suggested by KAP.
 2. Select the checkbox at the leftmost of the toolbar to check all columns, and set them as dimension `D` or measure `M`, or select `A` to use suggested dimensions and measures.
 You may also select and set the columns one by one.
 In this example, we select the checkbox and choose `A` .

 ![](images/model_design_update_en_3.png)